 The Laken Riley Act Signals a New Era of Immigration Policy

-Photo by Louis Velazquez on Unsplash Republicans in Congress are moving toward reshaping U.S. immigration policy with a harsh immigration detention law, The Laken Riley Act.
+Photo by Louis Velazquez on Unsplash Republicans in Congress are moving toward reshaping U.S. immigration policy with a strict immigration detention law, The Laken Riley Act.
 This bill requires the Department of Homeland Security (DHS) to detain non-citizens who have been arrested for nonviolent crimes including burglary, theft, larceny, or shoplifting of $100 or more. […]

 Afghan Refugees in Pakistan Face the Risk of Deportation and Human Rights Abuses